leeyoochan/leeyoochan.github.io/_pages/about.md

 I'm a Ph.D student in _department of electrical & computer engineering_ at [Seoul National Univerity](https://en.snu.ac.kr/index.html).

 My advisor is Byoungyoung Lee [@lifeasageek](https://lifeasageek.github.io/).
-In general, my research area is \textbf{System and Software Security}.
+In general, my research area is System and Software Security.
 I focus on evolutionizing exploition technique such as combining exploitation technique and side-channel attacks.
 I mainly focus on doing research that is of interest to academia and industry.